bglarkin/tgr_fun/fungal_ecology.md

 ```

 Assemble explanatory variables and begin iterative selection process.
+Plant functional groups and traits not included here were eliminated in
-Check the VIF for each explanatory variable to test for collinearity if
+previous forward selection procedures (not shown).
+Check the VIF for
+each explanatory variable to test for collinearity if model overfitting
-model overfitting is detected.
+is detected.
 Then run forward selection in `dbrda()`.

 ``` r
 env_vars <- sites %>%